 Game Preview: Swamp Rabbits at Solar Bears, 7 PM

-GREENVILLE, S.C. - Tonight, the Greenville Swamp Rabbits continue their three-game set against the Orlando Solar Bears.
-The Solar Bears are the ECHL affiliate for the NHL's Tampa Bay Lightning and AHL's Syracuse Crunch.
+GREENVILLE, S.C. - Tonight, the Greenville Swamp Rabbits conclude their 11-game season-series with the Orlando Solar Bears.
+The Rabbits are 3-4-2-1 against Orlando this season and 1-1-1-1 at the Amway Center.

 Broadcast Information: (Pre-game 6:45 p.m.)